thinkn

 • How many other beliefs depend on the target

-• Whether the target belief is load-bearing
+• Whether the target belief is load-bearing (see Clarity for how the engine identifies them)

 • The current clarity score and what would improve it most